EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

 > [!TIP]
 > The EmotiBit has slots for straps on all 4 sides.
 This enables you to strap the EmotiBit in both orientations.

-### How to Verify a Good Placement

-Once the EmotiBit is secured, look at the live stream in the EmotiBit Oscilloscope to verify that the placement is correct and yielding high-quality data.
+### Using the Oscilloscope for Feedback
+Treat the EmotiBit Oscilloscope as your real-time feedback loop.
+As you adjust the sensor placement, use the live signal stream to guide your adjustments.
+To help you gauge your signal quality, the following sections illustrate what good, clean data looks like for each sensor.

 # The Data Ecosystem